LordAlucard90/Angular-Tutorial/10 - HTTP/readme.md

 ## Interceptors

-An interceptor run some code before the request is sent, a basic implementation is:
+An interceptor runs some code before the request is sent, a basic implementation is:
 ```typescript
 export class AuthInterceptorService implements HttpInterceptor {
     intercept(req: HttpRequest<any>, next: HttpHandler): Observable<HttpEvent<any>> {